Orecchiette & Pork Ragù

 Finish the pasta & serve your dish

 To the pot of cooked pasta, add the cooked pork and sauce, cooked zucchini, and half the reserved pasta cooking water.
 Cook on medium-high, stirring constantly, 1 to 2 minutes, or until combined and the pasta is coated (if necessary, gradually add the remaining cooking water to ensure the pasta is thoroughly coated).
 Turn off the heat.
 Stir in the mascarpone until combined.
 Taste, then season with salt and pepper if desired.
-Serve the finished pasta garnished with the romano.
+Serve the finished pasta garnished with the parmesan.
 Enjoy!